tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 The way I played and composed the arpeggio in TidalCycles is with several custom functions I wrote (and [one by from polymorphic.engine](https://club.tidalcycles.org/t/pattern-to-list/2982)).
 They are constructed from base TidalCycles functions `nTake`, `toScale'` (for non-12-tone scales), and `segment`.
 Essentially, I use a custom function `takeArp`' to map a math function to a microtonal scale and create an isorhythm out of it.

-A little more detail before I share the code:  I start with a a mathematical trigonometric function, quantize it to a certain number of samples with `segment`, map their values to an ordered set of pitches in a scale (embedded in a 33-note chromatic scale) with `tScale'`, and use [state memory](https://tidalcycles.org/docs/reference/state_values/) (with `nT` derived from `nTake`) so that everytime a rhythmic onset is encountered, the next note is taken from the list (creating an isorhythm).
+A little more detail before I share the code:  I start with a a mathematical trigonometric function of time `y(t)`, quantize it to a certain number of samples `{t}` with `segment`, map their values `{y(t)}` to an ordered cycle of pitches in a scale (embedded in a 33-note chromatic scale) with `tScale'`, and use [state memory](https://tidalcycles.org/docs/reference/state_values/) (with `nT` derived from `nTake`) so that everytime a rhythmic onset is encountered and scheduled, the next note is taken from the cycle of pitches (creating an isorhythm).

 Here is the code to make `takeArp'`: